Peeling Context from Cause for Molecular Property Prediction: Experiments

-\textbf{w/o causal--trivial split.} This variant removes the correlation loss $\Ls_{\mathrm{corr}}$, the trivial loss $\Ls_{\mathrm{triv}}$, and the monotonicity penalty $\Ls_{\mathrm{mono}}$, thereby collapsing our two-branch design.
+\textbf{w/o causal--context split.} This variant removes the correlation loss $\Ls_{\mathrm{corr}}$, the context loss $\Ls_{\mathrm{c t x}}$, and the monotonicity penalty $\Ls_{\mathrm{mono}}$, thereby collapsing our two-branch design.
 Training reduces to plain regression with $\Ls_{\mathrm{pred}}$ (Eq.~\eqref{eq:pred}).
-Empirically, performance drops (e.g., on the CycPeptMPDB dataset, $R^2$ drops from 0.728 to 0.697), indicating that straightforward end-to-end fitting struggles to separate label-relevant structure and is easily distracted by spurious information.
+Empirically, performance drops (e.g., on the CycPeptMPDB dataset), indicating that straightforward end-to-end fitting struggles to separate label-relevant structure and is easily distracted by spurious information.